jcasale/UserRights/README.md

 ## Additional Info

-Releases are provided in two formats that both target .Net Core 7.0:
+Releases are provided in two formats that both target .Net 8.0:

   * An archive containing a runtime-dependent executable and all the required libraries.
   * An archive containing a single, self-contained executable to make deployment simple.